wandb/docs/docs/guides/artifacts/project-scoped-automations.md

 ## Event types
 An *event* is a change that takes place in the W&B ecosystem.
-You can define two different event types for artifact collections in your project: **A new version of an artifact is added in a collection** and **An artifact alias is created**.
+You can define two different event types for artifact collections in your project: **A new version of an artifact is created in a collection** and **An artifact alias is added**.

 :::tip
-Use the **A new version of an artifact is added in a collection** event type for applying recurring actions to each version of an artifact.
+Use the **A new version of an artifact is created in a collection** event type for applying recurring actions to each version of an artifact.
 For example, you can create an automation that automatically starts a training job when a new dataset artifact version is created.

 Use the **An artifact alias is added** event type to create an automation that activates when a specific alias is applied to an artifact version.
 For example, you could create an automation that triggers an action when someone adds "test-set-quality-check" alias to an artifact that then triggers downstream processing on that dataset.
 :::